Moving to Metapan, El Salvador

 We asked people in Metapan if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Metapan, it's important to avoid discussing politics, especially the civil war, as it is a sensitive topic for many Salvadorans.
 Avoid making negative comments about the country or comparing it unfavorably to other countries, as this can be seen as disrespectful.
 It's also considered rude to refuse food or drink when offered, as hospitality is a big part of Salvadoran culture.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as El Salvador is a predominantly Catholic country and modesty is valued.
 Do not take photos of people without their permission, as this is considered disrespectful.
 Avoid being overly affectionate in public, as Salvadorans tend to be more conservative in their public displays of affection.
 Do not litter or disrespect the environment, as Salvadorans take pride in their natural surroundings.
 Avoid being loud or boisterous in public places, as this can be seen as disrespectful.
 Do not arrive on time for social events, as it is customary in Salvadoran culture to arrive a little late.
 Avoid using your left hand to give or receive items, as this is considered rude.
-Do not rush conversations or interactions, as Salvadorans value personal relationships and taking the time to connect with others," replied a member in Metapan.
+Do not rush conversations or interactions, as Salvadorans value personal relationships and taking the time to connect with others," remarked one expat who made the move to Metapan.

 About the Author